NetCordDev/NetCord/Documentation/guides/getting-started/coding.md

 ## [Generic Host](#tab/generic-host)

-With the generic host, you can just use @NetCord.Hosting.Gateway.GatewayClientHostBuilderExtensions.UseDiscordGateway(Microsoft.Extensions.Hosting.IHostBuilder) to add your bot to the host.
+With the generic host, you can just use @NetCord.Hosting.Gateway.GatewayClientServiceCollectionExtensions.AddDiscordGateway(Microsoft.Extensions.DependencyInjection.IServiceCollection) to add your bot to the host.
 Quite easy, right?
 [!code-cs[Program.cs](CodingHosting/Program.cs)]

 Also note that the token needs to be stored in the configuration.
 You can for example use `appsettings.json` file.
 It should look like this: